Savoury muffins filled with broccoli and melted cheese are delicious warmed up for breakfast, as an easy on-the-go snack, or in lunch-boxes.

 - ¼ teaspoon black pepper freshly crushed

-- 1 broccoli head 1 ½ cups steamed and chopped small
+- 1 broccoli full head broccoli chopped small or 1 ½ cups chopped small

-- Pour egg mixture into the four and lightly mix everything together till moistened (do not beat).
+- Pour the egg mixture into the four and lightly mix everything together till the mixture is moistened but do not beat.

 - Fill the muffin liners ¾ full with batter and bake for 5 minutes, then turn down the heat to 190°C/170°C Fan/375°F and bake for a further 13-15 minutes, till golden.
 Allow to cool for 5 minutes before removing.
 Best served warm